 Federal bank regulatory authorities and the CFTC have adopted initial and variation margin requirements for swap dealers, security-based swap dealers, major swap participants and major security-based swap participants ("swap entities"), including permissible forms of margin, custodial arrangements and documentation requirements, for uncleared swaps and security-based swaps.
 As a result, swap entities will be required to collect margin for transactions and positions in uncleared swaps and security-based swaps by financial end users.
-The new rules will become effective for end users on March 1, 2017.
-On February 13, 2017, the CFTC's Division of Swap Dealer and Intermediary Oversight announced a grace period until September 1, 2017, to comply with the variation margin requirements for swaps that are subject to a March 1, 2017 compliance date.
+The new rules became effective for end users on March 1, 2017.
 The effect of the regulations on us is not fully known at this time.
 However, these rules may increase the cost of our activity in uncleared swaps and security-based swaps, limit our ability to enter into such swaps or affect our available liquidity, to the extent we are determined to be a financial end user.